(Pay attention. There will be a quiz afterward.)

-Q: You’re five and shopping with your mom, exploring, isolated, crawling through racks of hollowed, denim legs as hangers skate back and forth above you.
+Q: You’re five and shopping with your mom, exploring, isolated, crawling through racks of hollow, denim legs as hangers skate the racks above you.
 You think maybe you’re not alone (evidence: unexplained perspiration, fluttering bowls, warm hand on left thigh.
 Or no. It’s ok.
 That’s your hand.
 Right?).

 A: Venous insufficiency.

 A: The tingling’s in your arm now, left.

 A: 2:37 a.m.
 But you’re missing the point (again).
 Get your panic in order.
 You’re thinking stroke—note the time for a stroke.

 A: For the record: clot-busting meds need to be delivered within four hours (you checked).

 A: You’re 44, give or take.
 You’ve taken 7,632 steps to end up back where you started (nothing left to give).

 A: You formulate a theory: Big Mindfulness + Big Data = Big Letdown

 Q: Risk of cardiovascular events?
 A: Higher now.
 Should’ve taken more stairs.
 (No extra credit for shame induction.
 The Vatican, however, promises to send a badge.
 [Except: you’re a woman.
 A certificate from the local laity will suffice.
 Q: What are your feelings on Clip Art?])

 A: Kiss your husband’s cheek.
 Do it.